ono-midori/ono-midori.github.io/techs/cppmo.md

 ## Synchronizing Operations and Enforcing Ordering

 Suppose you have two threads, one of which is populating a data structure to be read by the second.
-The code listing shows such senario:
+The code listing shows such scenario:

 ```c++
 #include <vector>